Methodology

 Three paths.

-• We research proactively.
-The editor (Mathijs) watches the AI agent ecosystem and adds tools worth knowing about.
+- We research proactively.
+The editor (Mathijs) watches the space and adds tools worth indexing.

 How the work happens